signalfx/integrations/collectd-docker/docs/memory.stats.swap.md

 ---
 ### Swap Memory Used

-(Optional metric) Tracks swap memory.
-Provides the number of bytes of swap memory used by a container.
+(Optional metric) The number of bytes of swap memory used by a container.